 Surcharge Account

-Your Surcharge Account (previously called your Higher Income Surcharge Debt Account) represents the accumulation of Surcharge Assessments received from the Australian Tax Office in respect to your membership of the Scheme.
-The balance of your Surcharge Account is reduced by the amount of any offset you have made to reduce or discharge this account.
+The Surcharge Account (previously called Higher Income Surcharge Debt Account) represents the accumulation of Surcharge Assessments received from the Australian Tax Office.
+The balance of the Surcharge Account is reduced by the amount of any offset made to reduce or discharge this account.

-The balance of your Surcharge Account is increased annually by interest.
+The balance of the Surcharge Account is increased annually by interest.
 The interest rate is the ATO earning rate.
 Interest is calculated once each financial year as at 30 June.
-A full year's worth of interest is calculated on the basis of your Surcharge Account balance as at 30 June.
+A full year's worth of interest is calculated on the basis of the Surcharge Account balance as at 30 June.

-If you are planning to reduce all or part of your Surcharge Account by paying an offset contribution and you wish to maximise your interest savings you will need to ensure that any offset contribution is effective before 30 June.
+To reduce all or part of the Surcharge Account by paying an offset contribution, it is recommended to ensure that any offset contribution is received before 30 June.

-If your Surcharge Account is in debt when you cease Scheme membership, the debt will be deducted from your gross lump sum benefit.
+If the Surcharge Account is in debt when Scheme membership ceases, the debt will be deducted from the gross lump sum benefit.

 Superannuation surcharge